lmburns/dotfiles-mac/README.md

 .btp                       buku -- add tags
 @append_dir-history-var    helper function for per-dir-hist
-@chwpd_dir-history-var     helper function for per-dir-hist Rg                         nvim like fzf function (similar to bash rgf) autoenv-files              NICHOLAS85: find all autoenv zsh files and edit bcp                        delete (one or multiple) selected application(s) bip                        brew install package fzf bup                        update (one or multiple) selected application(s) ccheat                     cheatsheet of cheat and tldr ccp                        preserve xattr for gnu copy
+@chwpd_dir-history-var     helper function for per-dir-hist autoenv-files              NICHOLAS85: find all autoenv zsh files and edit bcp                        delete (one or multiple) selected application(s) be                         use fzf to edit bookmark with buku bip                        brew install package fzf bo                         use fzf to open bookmark with buku bup                        update (one or multiple) selected application(s) ccheat                     cheatsheet of cheat and tldr ccp                        preserve xattr for gnu copy